DeonPoncini/kizhi/README.md

     KIZHI_TRACE_F(tag) // prints a message, file and line numbers KIZHI_TRACE(tag) // prints a message only

+The log level output can be controlled at runtime on Linux by using the macro

+    KIZHI_MIN_LEVEL

+Setting this will only print messages out with log level equal to or higher than the min level.
+The levels are:

+    ALL
+    TRACE
+    DEBUG
+    INFO
+    WARN
+    ERROR
+    FATAL
+    SILENT

 License
 -------
 Copyright (c) 2015 Deon Poncini.